NautilusTrader

 Futures time filtering: The Kraken Futures fills endpoint does not support server-side time range filtering.
 The adapter implements client-side filtering by parsing fillTime fields and comparing against requested start/end timestamps.

-The Kraken adapter can optionally report wallet balances as position status reports for spot instruments.
+In cash mode, the Kraken adapter can optionally report wallet balances as position status reports for spot instruments.
 This feature is disabled by default and must be explicitly enabled via configuration.
+Margin-mode accounts should leave it disabled and rely on OpenPositions instead (see Spot margin trading).

 How it works: